sthenic/lins/doc/web/_source/rules.rst

     Please remove '$1'.

-If the parent rule matches the word 'foo', the message presented to the user will be
+If the rule matches the word 'foo', the message presented to the user will be

 .. code-block:: text